An Integrated Approach to Life Sciences

 Professor Dyann Wirth, the HILS Faculty Chair

-Dyann Wirth, appointed faculty chair of Harvard Integrated Life Sciences in July 2012, is the Richard Pearson Strong Professor of Infectious Diseases and chair of the Department of Immunology and Infectious Diseases at the Harvard School of Public Health.
+HILS Faculty Chair Dyann Wirth is the Richard Pearson Strong Professor of Infectious Diseases and chair of the Department of Immunology and Infectious Diseases at the Harvard T.H.
+Chan School of Public Health.
 She is a senior associate member of the Broad Institute and the co-director’s of the Broad’s Infectious Disease Initiative.
-She is also the director of the Harvard Malaria Initiative at the School of Public Health.
+She is also the director of the Harvard Malaria Initiative at the Harvard Chan School.

 Her lab focuses on developing smarter tools to understand and fight malaria and the mechanisms of drug resistance that allow the malaria parasite to evolve.
 By combining the insights and approaches of scientists at HSPH and the Broad, along with collaborators from around the world, the Wirth Lab is a unique research and training network with expertise in molecular biology, genetics, genomics, chemistry, cell biology, epidemiology, computational biology, biostatistics, infectious diseases, and pathology.
 Leveraging the genomic tools of the human genomic project, her group has applied state-of-the-art technologies and novel approaches to better understand the fundamental biology of malaria.